mnurzia/frhdtools/README.rst

 that the rider cannot ride on.
 It is purely just for scenery.
 Also, scenery lines are gray instead of black.

-It’s really easy to make a physics line.
+It’s really easy to make a scenery line.
 Instead of using the code from last time:

 .. code:: python